 People whose irritable bowel syndrome is moderate to severe will require medication.
 The majority of conventional treatments for irritable bowel syndrome sufferers involves managing symptoms.
 Some medications are over-the-counter drugs while others are only obtainable with a prescription.

 Bowel spasms caused by irritable bowel syndrome can be exceptionally painful and medications may be needed to relieve these spasms.
 Anticholinergic medications affect the autonomic nervous system and can inhibit activities that cause bowel spasms.
 These medications can relieve diarrhea, but may make constipation worse.

 Antispasmodic medicines may also help spasms in the muscles of the intestines and relieve the pain they cause.
 A doctor can prescribe one of several antispasmodics, such as mebeverine or hyoscine.
 The medications work differently so if a person does not respond to one type of antispasmodic medicines then a doctor may prescribe a different one.
+Furthermore, the affordable care act and the health care reform tax credit may alleviate some of the financial burden associated with such prescription medications.
 People take these medicines as needed when they experience pain.
 The medications can reduce pain but are unlikely to make it disappear completely.
 Taking these drugs for about a week at a time is normal.
 Antispasmodic medicines can prevent irritable bowel syndrome pain that occurs post-meals if taken before eating.